B-Abishek123/HeartDiseasePrediction/README.md

 # HeartDiseasePrediction
 This project builds a machine learning pipeline to predict the likelihood of heart disease based on patient health attributes such as age, cholesterol, blood pressure, chest pain type, and more.

-Using a dataset of 918 patients with 16 features, I performed:
+Using the clean dataset, I performed:

 Data cleaning & preprocessing (handling missing values, encoding categorical variables).